SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex3/README.md

    - [3.3.4 - Insert Donut Chart](README.md#exercises-334---insert-donut-chart)
 - [Summary](README.md#exercises/ex3#summary)

+## CORS Issues

+> If there are issues with CORS connection initially then make sure the below cookies and pop-ups are allowed in your browser settings .
+> This needs to be enabled for CORS Connection.
+> Since the direct connection use CORS, please verify your web browser configuration and access.
+> Your web browsers must be configured to:
+>    -	Allow pop-up windows from the SAP Analytics Cloud domain: [*.]sapbusinessobjects.cloud.
+>    -	Allow 3rd party cookies from the SAP S/4HANA server's domain.
+For example, in Internet Explorer 11, go to Internet Options  Security  Trusted Sites, add your domain name, then select Enable Protected Mode.

 ## Exercises 3.1. - Log on to the SAP Analytics Cloud

    > Please note: